Christmas in Krakow

 What I can tell you is that Krakow is in the far south of Poland, not all that far from the ski resort of Zakopane (Poland’s winter capital).

-If it is going to snow anywhere in Poland then it’s more likely to fall in the south so there is a good chance it may snow in Krakow around Christmas weather is always unpredicatable so there is obvisouly no guarantee there will be snow in Krakow but there is afar greater chance it will snow here than anywhere in the UK!
+If it is going to snow anywhere in Poland then it’s more likely to fall in the south so there is a good chance it may snow in Krakow around Christmas but weather is always unpredicatable so there is obvisouly no guarantee there will be snow in Krakow though there is a far greater chance it will snow here than anywhere in the UK!

 What is worth seeing at Krakow Christmas market?

 As mentioned earlier.
-The Main Square in Krakow is the perfect backdrop to a Christmas market so just discovering the many beautiful buildings, cafes and restaurants in the Main Square is a memorable experience….and that’s before you begin exploring Krakow’s Christmas market!
+The Main Square in Krakow is the perfect backdrop to a Christmas market so just discovering the many beautiful buildings, cafes and restaurants here is a memorable experience.
+Krakow is also one of the most beautiful cities in Europe and there is plenty to see besides Krakow’s Christmas market – trust me…..you will not be bored!

 Krakow Christmas market is filled with food and souvenir stalls but with a Polish flavour.
 So what’s worth looking out for?

-You can get drunk just from the fumes but in Poland they know how to make a proper mulled wine.
-Cloves, ginger, orange slices will make your taste buds explode.
+You can get drunk just from the fumes but in Poland they KNOW how to make proper mulled wine.
+Cloves, ginger, orange slices and honey combine to make your taste buds explode.
+It is Christmas in a mug!

 Poland is a country of meat lovers.

-Imagine a meat stall at a Christmas market back home and ramp up the quality level by x 5
+Imagine the meat stall at your Xmas market back home and then ramp up the variety and quality level by five times!

-Taste seasoned grilled sausages sourced from local farms or roasted knuckles of pork with the meat falling from the bone.
+Taste seasoned grilled sausages sourced from local farms or roasted knuckles of pork coated in honey with the tender meat falling off the bone.

-There’s nothing better in bone chilling temperature than to have a cup of homemade soup and in this area Poland really excels.
+There’s nothing better in bone chilling temperatures than to have some hot homemade soup.

-You will find soups that you are familiar with e.g. tomato, mushroom etc but you really need to try the soups that you will not find back home.
+You will, of course, find soups that you are familiar with such as tomato, mushroom etc but you really need to try the soups you won’t have heard of back home

 Souvenirs and toys